Summer Sale on Selected Dates for 2023-2024 – Save up to $673 per person – Or Call 1800 994 620 to find out what is on sale!

 Strahan and Queenstown

-Strahan is a 4.5-hr drive (300 km) from Hobart and a 3-hr drive (226 km) from Devonport.
+Strahan is a 4.5-hour drive (300 km) from Hobart and a 3-hr drive (226 km) from Devonport.
 The largest coastal town is Strahan on the West Coast, situated on Macquarie Harbour.
-Strahan Harbour and Risby Cove form part of the north-east end of Long Bay on the northern end of Macquarie Harbour.
+Strahan Harbour and Risby Cove form part of the northeast end of Long Bay on the northern end of Macquarie Harbour.
 Sarah Island – one of the harshest penal colony settlements in Australia.